A stressful situation can hit at any moment, out of the blue, and can escalate quickly without warning.

 A technique that I have used many a time is known by the acronym, RAIN.
 It is simple in its recall, but its application is one that must be practised again and again (like Yoga) - but the pay off is well worth it, I assure you.
 It takes a brave soul to make the journey inward...

-***RAIN is taken from the tradition of Kriya Yoga - the practise of internal action.
-It helps one to stand in the fire of their own emotions; to burn up the impurities of one's past experiences, behavioural patterns and most of all the conditioning that happens as a result.
+RAIN is taken from the tradition of Kriya Yoga - the practise of internal action.
+It helps one to stand in the fire of their own emotions; to burn up the impurities of one's past experiences, habit patterns and most of all the conditioning that happens as a result.
 Maybe it could work for you?
-But, don't take my word for any of this - try it for yourself and see if it works for you (or not :) ) So, here it is...
+But, don't take my word for any of this - try it for yourself and see if it works for you (or not).

 RECOGNIZE - Recognize what's happening right now.
-Recognize that yes, I am having an uncomfortable experience (whether you can name it or not, matters not).
+Recognize that yes, I am having an uncomfortable experience (whether you can name it or not, does not matter).

 ACCEPT - Accept that yes, I am having this experience - an uncomfortable one (whether you name it or not, still does not matter).
 Accept that yes, I am somewhere in the fear body at this moment without trying to change anything.
 Just accepting and acknowledging that yes, this feeling and moment, too, shall pass.